LabTranslationalArchitectomics/riboWaltz/README.md

   The annotation file can be either provided by the user, or generated starting from a GTF file by using the `create_annotation` function.

-  Optionally, a third file containing transcript sequence information in FASTA format can be provided as input to perform P-site specific codon sequence analysis
+  Optionally, a third file containing transcript sequence information in FASTA format can be provided as input to perform P-site specific codon sequence analysis.

 #### Overview of the data